Riley Loos: 2022

 Loos placed eighth in the all-around at the 2022 Winter Cup.
 He was selected to compete at the DTB Pokal Mixed Cup in Stuttgart alongside Colt Walker, Curran Phillips, Katelyn Jong, Karis German, and Levi Jung-Ruivivar.
 He competed on floor exercise and horizontal bar, helping the USA win.
 At the NCAA Championship Loos helped Stanford defend their national title.
 Additionally, he placed first on rings, winning his first individual national title.

 In June, Loos was selected to represent the United States at the Pan American Championships alongside Brody Malone, Yul Moldauer, Colt Walker, and Shane Wiskus.
 On the first day of competition Loos competed on floor exercise, rings, vault, and horizontal bar to help qualify the United States in first place to the team final.
 Individually, he won silver on floor exercise behind Moldauer and bronze on rings behind Brazilians Arthur Zanetti and Caio Souza.
 During the team final Loos competed on floor, pommel horse, rings, vault, and horizontal bar to help the USA win gold ahead of the reigning team champion Brazil.

 In late July, Loos competed at the U.S. Classic where he placed seventh in the all-around but recorded the third-highest vault and rings scores.

 2023 to present

 Loos competed at the 2023 Winter Cup and placed sixth in the all-around and second on rings.
 In March, he competed at the Baku World Cup, winning bronze on floor exercise behind Milad Karimi and Illia Kovtun.
 In August, Loos competed at the Core Hydration Classic where he placed fifth in the all-around.

 Loos was injured in 2024, but was still able to compete at the 2024 National Championships.
 He failed to make the team and considered retirement.
 Later, he was an injury replacement on the 2024 Gold Over America Tour for Donnell Whittenburg which caused him to reconsider retirement.
 At the 2025 Winter Cup, he was the all-around champion and won individual event titles on the floor and still rings.

+On May 11, 2026, Loos was selected to represent the United States at the 2026 Pan American Championships.
+At the competition he helped the USA win bronze as a team and individually he qualified to the floor exercise and rings event finals.